bss114/protocols/DNA_extraction/extraction_gDNA_Zymo_HostZERO_Microbial_DNA_kit.md

 **A. Prepare solid tissue samples**

 [ ] 1.
+Add two empty tubes, one at beginning and one at end, for extraction controls; treat as samples but without tissue added.
 Weigh up to 125 mg of tissue, use disposable scalpel to cut the tissue into smaller pieces on a sterile petri dish.
 Record weight and place into a ZR BashingBead lysis tube (2.0mm).

 [ ] 2.
 Add 750ul DNA Elution Buffer.